sdthomas91/brain-trainer/README.md

 A separate tests document has been added to showcase the Javascript testing - this can be found in the scripts directory.
 I also duplicated the script document which can be found is game.js - this was to avoid having to remove event listeners and comment out exports etc. for published site to run effectively but also to make testing easier.

 I was unable to complete JEST tests for all functions due to time constraints.
 I got very caught up in the JEST side of things as it was very new to me.
 A lot of stackOverflow help and youtube videos were needed to understand some of the more complex elements of the tests.
 There are still some elements that I don't fully grasp but all functions tested now pass.
+I did manage to test all CORE functions relating to gameplay.
+The only functions left out were the updating the best time and also toggling the music.
+Both were suitably tested through user testing though.

 Remaining functions were still tested through user testing and the game proves to function well.